decryptus/auton/README.md

         - '-4'
 ```

-You can also use keyword `disallow-args` to disable args from client:
+Use keyword `disallow-args` to disable arguments from client:
 ```yaml
 endpoints:
   curl: